gale13/gale13.github.io/index.md

 <a id="bio"></a>
 ## About Me

-I obtained my B.E.
+I am currently a Postdoctoral Fellow at The Chinese University of Hong Kong, Shenzhen.
+I received my B.E.
 (2020) and Ph.D.
 (2025) in Computer Science from Shanghai Jiao Tong University (SJTU).
-My research focuses on online generative optimization, spatiotemporal scheduling, and data-driven intelligent urban decision-making.
+My research interests lie in online generative optimization, spatiotemporal scheduling, and data-driven intelligent urban decision-making.

 ## Research Interests